ramenspazz/Ising_Model_python/README.md

 Follow the Unix instructions from §([Setting up the enviroment](https://github.com/ramenspazz/Ising_Model_python#setting-up-the-enviroment)), but make sure you are in your home folder before starting by running the command : ```cd /home/<your user name here>```.
 WSL for some reason doesnt set the default directory to your home folder in some test cases I have looked into.

-If you use WSL, you must select autosave plots and do not autoplot, as WSL by default doesnt have X11 fowarding.
+If you use WSL, you must run the script file and then select autosave plots and do not autoplot when prompted, as WSL by default doesnt have X11 fowarding by default.

 # Instructions if you want to use native Windows
 - Download the Windows Miniconda version that fits your system (32 or 64 bit): https://docs.conda.io/en/latest/miniconda.html